hadley/adv-r/Preface.Rmd

 If you're familiar with the 1st edition, this preface describes the major changes so that you can focus your reading on the new areas.
 If you're reading a printed version of this book you'll notice one big change very quickly: Advanced R is now in colour!
 This has considerably improved the syntax highlighting of code chunks, and made it much easier to create helpful diagrams.
 I have taken advantage of this and included over 100 new diagrams throughout the book.

-Another big change in this version is the use of packages, particularly [rlang](http://rlang.r-lib.org), which provides a clean interface to low-level data structures and operations.
+Another big change in this version is the use of new packages, particularly [rlang](http://rlang.r-lib.org), which provides a clean interface to low-level data structures and operations.
 The 1st edition used base R functions almost exclusively, which created some pedagogical challenges because many functions evolved independently over multiple years, making it hard to see the big underlying ideas hidden amongst the incidental variations in function names and arguments.
 I continue to show base equivalents in sidebars, footnotes, and where needed, in individual sections, but if you want to see the purest base R expression of the ideas in this book, I recommend reading the 1st edition, which you can find online at <http://adv-r.had.co.nz>.

 The foundations of R have not changed in the five years since the 1st edition, but my understanding of them certainly has.
 Thus, the overall structure of "Foundations" has remained roughly the same, but many of the individual chapters have been considerably improved: